yasirbhutta/yasirbhutta.github.io/it-324/docs/course-overview-it-324.md

 ## **Course Learning Outcomes (CLOs)**

-At the end of the course, you should be able to:
+At the end of the course, the students will be able to:

+1. Demonstrate web technologies, web services and web languages.
+2. What are relevant web services and how to configure and use them
+3. Understand the different components for developing client/server applications.
+4. Understand the enabling technologies for building Internet and Web database applications.
+5. How to develop static and dynamic web pages using different web Technologies

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-1602443888929206"
      crossorigin="anonymous"></script>